li6in9muyou/li6in9muyou.github.io/_posts/2022-11-05-refactor-book-list-app.md

 also a child of `Library.svelte`, which means that when `Library.svelte` is rendered there is actually two instances of `AddToBookListModal.svelte` in the subtree of `Library.svelte`.
+This will an an issue if the duplicated components possess some resources e.g. access tokens.

+# Refactoring proposal

+Use redux through redux-toolkit.